qres/HowToSimtech/HowToSimTech.md

 Good for writing pdf documents quickly.
 Not as nice as LaTeX but good enough for exercises.

  * Can compile markdown to pdf, html and many others.
- * Allows inline html, latex, latex formulas, ...
+ * Allows inline html and latex formulas, ...

 </details>